 - 5.4.1.
-The action phase is the core of each player's turn and is the only timing structure in which actions can be performed. - 5.4.2.
+The action phase is the first phase of the Runner's turn and the second phase of the Corp's turn.
+It is the only timing structure in which players can take actions, as discussed in section 5.2. - 5.4.2.
 During a player's action phase, they must continue to take actions until they have no more clicks or the phase is ended directly by a card ability.
-Once they have no remaining clicks, the action phase ends. - 5.4.3.
+The player may take actions in any combination and order as long as they pay the appropriate costs.
+Once they have no remaining clicks, the action phase ends.

+- 5.4.3.
 A player's action phase can be forced to end by certain card abilities (e.g. via the ability on a terminal operation or event).
 When a player's action phase is forced to end, the following occurs: - a.
 The current step of the action phase ends, and all remaining steps are skipped. - b.
 Any currently open priority windows close, their associated abilities lose their pending or triggered status, and the player with priority loses priority. - c.
-Any currently resolving actions or abilities cease resolving and are considered complete.
+Any currently resolving actions or abilities cease resolving and are considered complete. - d.

-d.
 A checkpoint occurs, following which the game proceeds to the active player's discard phase.